CodeWringer/ambersteel/documents/en/ruleset/rules.md

 * No skills can be set to *learning*.
 * Skills must relate to your character's life path.

+Once you've chosen skills, you can determine the required number of successes and failures each skill requires, in order to advance.

+For this, see the rules on [skill advancing](#advancing-skills).

 ### Carrying Capactity & Possessions
 First, determine your character's maximum [carrying capacity](#carrying-capacity).
 Refer to the [strength](#strength-str) attribute to do so.